dogcane/ECO/docs/Getting-started.md

 }
 ~~~

-After that it's important to define the provider that we want to use for ECO and import the relate package.
-In our case we decided to use the "InMemory" provider (only for tests!!!).
+After that it's important to define the provider that we want to use for ECO and import the related package.
+In our case we decided to use the "InMemory" provider (perfect for testing and development).
 The next step is to implement our repository interface:

 ~~~ c#
 public class EventMemoryRepository : InMemoryRepository<Event, Guid>, IEventRepository